September 13, 2013: Apple and Samsung head back to court to determine how much the Korean company must pay for copying the iPhone.

-Apple asks Samsung for $379 million in damages for ripping off key iPhone technical and design features.
-Cupertino arrives at that number based on lost profits, royalty rates and the $3.5 billion worth of copyright-infringing devices Samsung sold during the period.
+Cupertino asks Samsung for $379 million in damages for ripping off key iPhone technical and design features.
+Apple arrives at that number based on lost profits, royalty rates and the $3.5 billion worth of copyright-infringing devices Samsung sold during the period in question.

 Let the battle commence!